adoptee, adoption, Anniversary, China-Burma-India (CBI), longing for children, love letters, separation, WWII

 Your husband, Dick

-I’ve been thinking a lot about the mom and dad who took me and my brother in at ages five and two.
-I’m convinced that they adopted us mainly because of their deep love and devotion to one another.
+Mom and Dad have been gone many Decembers below, but lately I’ve been thinking about them a lot.
+I’m convinced that they adopted my brother and me mainly because of their deep love and devotion to one another.
+A powerful reminder.
 Whether they are formed in the traditional manner or forged from adoption, families make us who we are.

 It’s really all about love.